uoregon-libraries/newspaper-curation-app/test/README.md

 hacks all manifests to say the issue was last changed four days ago, which will allow you to queue these issues for processing.

+Note that you may want to manually (re)start the job runner.
+It checks the filesystem fairly infrequently, so if it's already running, it could take several minutes for the issues to make their way into NCA.

 ## Curation and Review

 If you're looking to test things that come after metadata entry and/or metadata